1. What are Fixed Maturity Plans (FMPs)?

 The fund house comes up with a New Fund Offer (NFO) which will have an opening date and a closing date.
-You may invest in the NFO only during these days.
+You can invest in an NFO only when it is available for subscription.
 After the closing date, the offer to invest ceases to exist.